 We have just gone through one of the most painful bear markets in history.
 The question on everyone’s mind is when will the markets rally?
 As I offer some comments, keep in mind that I am not an economist, futurist, nor market analyst.
 Take my opinions for what they are worth.

 As I look into the future of the markets, consider some of my thoughts:

 - Event risk.
 Event risk like the September 11th fiasco is still a possibility.
-Event risk is awful.
+The event risk is awful.
 However, the good news is event risk typically has a short-lived effect on the markets.
 Event risk typically creates panic and uncertainty in the short term.
-However, remember that markets in the longer term move because of economics and fundamentals.
+However, remember that markets in the longer-term move because of economics and fundamentals.

 As much as I think we are in one of the greatest buying opportunities we have seen in a long time, the reality is anything can happen.
 Stick to good investment principles like diversification, patience and risk management and not only will you overcome painful bear markets but you will benefit from the coming of the next bull market.